wavefrontHQ/docs/pages/doc/csp_area_differences.md

 <p><strong>Where</strong>: In the Operations for Applications user interface.</p>
 <p><strong>How</strong>: Service accounts authenticate with API tokens.
 Service accounts can be assigned with roles and permissions, as well as can be added to groups.
 For details, see <a href="service-accounts.html">Manage Service Accounts</a>.</p>
 </td>
 <td><strong>Note:</strong> Server to server OAuth apps are recommended and fully supported.
-Service accounts are with limited support.
+Service accounts are with limited support and will be deprecated in the future.
 <p><strong>Who</strong>:
 <ul>
 <li>For server to server OAuth apps, users with the VMware Cloud <strong>Organization Owner</strong>, <strong>Organization Administrator</strong>, or <strong>Organization Member</strong> with the <strong>Developer</strong> role assigned. </li>